noahehall/theBookOfNoah/0current/hashicorp/nomad.md

 - each job spec should have a single job
 - each job may have multiple groups which multiple tasks that should be colocated on a client machine
 - definitely recommend reviewing the stanza links up top to get the full digest of options
+- FYI:
+  - when stanzas have multiple placements, child stanzas inherit parent stanzas
+  - {} stanzas generally can be specified multiple times
 - attrs
   - type: type of nomad scheduler; service, system, batch, sysbatch
   - region: determines which servers are able to schedule this job